SteelCompendium/data-rules-md-dse/Draw Steel Heroes - Unlinked.md

 ##### Improve Control

 You learn to use one of your heroic abilities more efficiently, reducing its baseline Heroic Resource cost by 1 (to a minimum of 1).
-You can gain this benefit only once for any ability.
+An ability can only be improved this way once.

 #### Learn New Language